 See also Grandstand

-Six films of his jaunt in the sun
+Six films of his jaunt in the sun.

 "When Hernando Cortez, the Spanish conquistador, first saw this country he said it was the most beautiful in the world...
-That was 400 years ago, and you can muck things about no end in 400 years
+That was 400 years ago, and you can muck things about no end in 400 years"

 From the South and West

 Mexico City, with a population of six million, is like a cross-section of Mexico crammed into twenty square miles.
 In tonight's film Johnny captures the contrasting moods of this remarkable city.

 Dramatised in three parts by Denis Constanduros

-Her parents having divorced, Maisie faces a future in which she will be shuttled to and fro
+Her parents having divorced, Maisie faces a future in which she will be shuttled to and fro.

-Repeated on Thursday at 9.55 p.m.
+(Repeated on Thursday at 9.55 p.m.)

-"The wretched infant was thus to find itself practically disowned, rebounded from raquet to raquet like a tennis ball or a shuttlecock.'
+"The wretched infant was thus to find itself practically disowned, rebounded from raquet to raquet like a tennis ball or a shuttlecock."
 So wrote Henry James about his thirteen-year-old heroine Maisie.

 People who think that broken marriages and tug-of-war children are an innovation of recent years are in for a shock in this new serial.
-Maisie's parents don't get on, in fact they hate each other. ' He said I was to tell you,' Maisie faithfully reports to her mother, 'you are a nasty horrid pig."
+Maisie's parents don't get on, in fact they hate each other.
+"He said I was to tell you", Maisie faithfully reports to her mother, "you are a nasty horrid pig."

 Throughout the story Maisie is used as a pawn, a weapon to be inflicted or withdrawn whichever will cause the most distress to the other; not only by her parents but by the partners of second marriages and other relationships.